 Some of the most popular probiotic strains on the market only contain one strain.
 These are known as 'single-strain probiotics'.
 Saccharomyces boulardii on its own, for example, can be a great option for supporting people with IBS-D, and research has indicated that sometimes single-strain probiotics have been associated with better results than multi-strain probiotics.
+Learn more about the research behind Saccharomyces boulardii.
 When dealing with Helicobacter pylori, for example, using a single strain leads to a 0.66 day reduction in diarrhoea, whilst a two-strain mix leads to a 0.41 day reduction.
 In this instance, the single strain was more effective.

 But, importantly, Dr. McFarland considers that "these are both significant reductions".

 A study2 published in 2010 randomly assigned children with rotavirus to receive one of three treatments: oral rehydration therapy plus placebo; oral rehydration solution plus Saccharomyces boulardii, or oral rehydration solution plus a multi-strain probiotic containing Saccharomyces boulardii in combination with Lactobacillus acidophilus, Lactobacillus rhamnosus, and Bifidobacterium longum.